masahisa/cpp_project_template/README.md

 4. make doc
 Make documents by doxygen.
+You can read the document `doc/doxygen/html/index.html` with browser.
 ```
 $ make doc
 ```

 5. make cov
-Make coverage report by lcov.
+Make the test coverage report by lcov after running ctest.
+You can check the coverage report `cov/lcov/index.html` with browser.
+The coverage report is made when using cmake `-DCMAKE_BUILD_TYPE=Debug` option.
 ```
 $ make cov
 ```